hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * Server install phases:
     - Server shuts down after first installation phase, after which (virtual) boot image should be removed
     - Server sets up some services (mostly in docker containers) in the second phase and shuts down again
-    - Server is ready after switching it on first the 3rd time
+    - Server is ready after switching it on the 3rd time
 * You can also manually provision the hardware in case you need to
   <https://docs.scs.community/docs/iaas/guides/deploy-guide/provisioning>